django/deps/draft/0007-official-projects.rst

 Retirement involves the following steps:

 * Modifying the README file on the repository to remove the maintainer lists and display prominently at the top that it is no longer active.

-The repository will remain in-place under the Django organisation.
+* Moving the repository to exist under a different organisation or group on the repository hosting platform created specifically to hold retired projects (it is suggested to use the name ``django-attic`` for this).

 * Remove the project from all official Django documentation.